 Known as NUMcad, the new drawing software runs directly from the machine’s operator panel and also under Windows on any standard PC.
 Its user interface mimics that of many popular CAD packages and is highly intuitive, making it ideal for people with minimal design experience.

 NUMcad is suitable for both design origination and design modification.

-Simple drawing tools are provided for functions such as Line, Polyline, Arc 2P and Arc Center-Radius; and they are backed by a suite of editing tools such as Meet Two Lines, Shrink or Extend – and even Insert Micro-joint – which enables users very easily to customise and modify shapes.
+Simple drawing tools are provided for functions such as Line, Polyline, Arc 2P and Arc Centre-Radius; and they are backed by a suite of editing tools such as Meet Two Lines, Shrink or Extend – and even Insert Micro-joint – which enables users to very easily customise and modify shapes.